deb179/livesensor/README.md

 # livesensor
-i want to create a sensor fault prediction project
+i want to create a sensor fault detection project